SaM-92/Azure_ML_Energy_Predict/README.md

 This repository contains a machine learning project focused on predicting the thermal load of buildings.
 It leverages the Energy Efficiency Dataset to develop a model that accurately estimates a building's energy performance, particularly its thermal load.
 The project follows a structured workflow, including data handling, model training, and evaluation, primarily executed in Azure and leveraging MLFlow for metric tracking.

 ## Dataset
 We use the Energy Efficiency Dataset, originally curated by Angeliki Xifara and Athanasios Tsanas at the University of Oxford, UK.
 It consists of 768 samples and 8 features, simulating different building shapes to predict thermal load.
-The dataset is in Excel format and is incorporated into our workspace for machine learning purposes.
+The dataset is in CSV format and is incorporated into our workspace for machine learning purposes.

 ## Attribute Information:
 X1: Relative Compactness